BY . LESIA PČOŁKA

 – Freedom, Pain and Hope.
 KLEISTER / curated by Katja Haustein and Franca Wohlt (Berlin, Germany)

 – Cykl ADAPTACJE.
+Outdoor Exhibition.
 MOS.
 Municipal Art Center / curated by Marta Gendera, Gustaw Nawrocki and Bartosz Nowak (Gorzów Wielkopolski, Poland)

 2020